-You may attend the Annual Meeting if you were an SPX stockholder as of the close of business on March 16, 2007 or you hold a valid proxy for the Annual Meeting.
+You may attend the Annual Meeting if you were an SPX stockholder as of the close of business on March 14, 2008 or you hold a valid proxy for the Annual Meeting.
 You should be prepared to present photo identification for admittance.
 If you are a stockholder of record or hold your shares through the SPX 401(k) Plan, your name will be verified against the list of stockholders of record or plan participants on the record date prior to your being admitted to the Annual Meeting.
-If you are not a stockholder of record but hold shares through a broker, trustee or nominee (i.e., in street name), you should provide proof of beneficial ownership on the record date, such as your most recent account statement prior to March 16, 2007, a copy of the voting instruction card provided by your broker, trustee or nominee, or other similar evidence of ownership.
+If you are not a stockholder of record but hold shares through a broker, trustee or nominee (i.e., in street name), you should provide proof of beneficial ownership on the record date, such as a recent account statement showing your ownership, a copy of the voting instruction card provided by your broker, trustee or nominee, or other similar evidence of ownership.